 With that dream in mind, coming up this month are Asheville Wordfest (April 12 – 15) and a new festival/conference called Connect: Beyond the Page (April 20 -22).
 As their website explains, “Using music (song), film (screen), and storytelling (page), Connect: Beyond The Page explores how collaboration and adaptation create a narrative that can influence social change… Attendees come to broaden their horizons and their minds.
 These are people who are looking for a more dynamic experience, who want to engage with others, and want to leave a festival with more than just a hangover.”
-The CVB is a sponsor, so kudos to them on that.
+The CVB is a sponsor (albiet a very small one), so kudos to them on that.
 Read more about this exciting event here.

 I’d also like to shout out to the DJs of “Slay the Mic” on 103.3 Asheville FM, who are doing a great job highlighting musicians and events around the community.
 Check ’em out!